riceissa/issarice.com/pages/cognito-mentoring.md

 My [questions tab](https://www.quora.com/Issa-Rice/questions) contains both questions I've asked and followed.

 - My decision to join Facebook was motivated by CM.
+I have since been rather active on the site, [posting links to various articles](https://www.facebook.com/riceissa) and contributing to groups like the [Effective Altruists Facebook group](https://www.facebook.com/groups/effective.altruists/).

-- My continued and increased interest in the effective altruism (EA) movement has been helped by Cognito Mentoring.
+- My continued and increased interest in the [effective altruism]() (EA) movement has been helped by Cognito Mentoring.
 See for instance [their wiki page on EA](http://info.cognitomentoring.org/wiki/Effective_altruism).
-(To be sure, CM wasn't the only influence here; I also became involved with the [Seattle Effective Altruists](https://www.facebook.com/groups/SeattleEffectiveAltruists/) starting in June 2014, which has also helped to increase my interest in EA.)
+(To be sure, CM wasn't the only influence here; I also became involved with the [Seattle Effective Altruists](https://www.facebook.com/groups/SeattleEffectiveAltruists/) starting in July 2014, which has also helped to increase my interest in EA.)

     In particular, my decision to work on [cause prioritization]() was precipitated by discussions with [Vipul Naik](http://vipulnaik.com/) of Cognito Mentoring.

-- My decision to purchase domain names and get hosting for this site was catalyzed by [Creating your personal website](http://info.cognitomentoring.org/wiki/Creating_your_personal_website) on the CM info wiki (though I already had [a website made with GitHub pages](https://riceissa.github.io/) prior to that, and was already interested in online content creation).
+- My decision to purchase domain names and get hosting for this site was catalyzed by [Creating your personal website](http://info.cognitomentoring.org/wiki/Creating_your_personal_website) on the CM info wiki (though I already had [a website made with GitHub pages](https://riceissa.github.io/) prior to that, and was already interested in online [content creation]()).

 - I've also made [minor contributions to the CM info wiki](http://info.cognitomentoring.org/wiki/Special:Contributions/Riceissa).

 - I've also received emotional support from one of the mentors of CM, as well as from those I met through CM.

+- I think my social life has improved significantly through the connections I have made through CM.
+I elaborated on this to some extent in my [reflection of the autumn 2014 quarter at the University of Washington](my-uw-honors-portfolio#portfolio-statement).

 To be sure, I think I am one of the mentees that benefited most from Cognito Mentoring.
 For example, I think that, although my friend who contacted CM along with me benefited from the service, she did not get as much out of it as I did---in other words, I think that she would have pretty much ended up at the same place regardless of the mentoring, whereas in my case, I think that my output and impact on the world would have been much less without CM.